-TGI always recognizes the expected credit losses during the life of the credit for accounts receivable.
-The expected credit losses on these financial assets are estimated using a provision matrix based on TGI's historical experience of credit losses, adjusted for factors that are specific to debtors, general economic conditions and an evaluation of both the current course and the forecast of conditions on the presentation date, including the time value of money when appropriate.
+TGI always recognizes the credit losses expected during the life of the credit for accounts receivable.
+The expected credit losses on these financial assets are estimated using a provision matrix based on TGI's historical experience of credit losses, adjusted for factors that are specific to debtors, general economic conditions and an assessment of both current course and the forecast of conditions on the filing date, including the time value of money when appropriate.

-For all other financial instruments, TGI recognizes the expected credit losses over the life of the credit when there has been a significant increase in credit risk since the initial recognition.
-If, on the other hand, the credit risk in the financial instrument has not increased significantly since the initial recognition, TGI measures the provision for losses for that financial instrument in an amount equal to 12 months of expected credit losses over the life of the credit.
-The evaluation of whether the expected credit losses should be recognized over the life of the credit is based on significant increases in the probability or risk of a default occurring from the initial recognition rather than on the evidence that a financial asset is impaired in the credit on the presentation date of the report or a real breach occurs.
+For all other financial instruments, TGI recognizes the expected credit losses over the life of the loan when there has been a significant increase in credit risk since the initial recognition.
+If, on the other hand, the credit risk in the financial instrument has not increased significantly since the initial recognition, TGI measures the provision for losses for that financial instrument in an amount equal to 12 months of expected credit losses over the life of the loan.
+The assessment of whether the expected credit losses should be recognized over the life of the loan is based on significant increases in the probability or risk of a default occurring from the initial recognition rather than on the evidence that a financial asset is impaired in the credit on the date of presentation of the report or a real breach occurs.

-The duration of expected credit losses over the life of the credit represents the expected credit losses that will result from all possible default events during the expected useful life of a financial instrument.
-In contrast, 12 months of expected credit losses over the life of the credit represent the portion of the useful life of the expected credit losses over the life of the credit that is expected to result from events of default in a financial instrument that are possible within 12 months after the reporting date.
+The duration of expected credit losses over the life of the loan represents the expected credit losses that will result from all possible default events during the expected useful life of a financial instrument.
+In contrast, 12 months of expected credit losses over the life of the loan represent the portion of the useful life of the expected credit losses over the life of the loan that is expected to result from events of default in a financial instrument that are possible within 12 months after the reporting date.